timguarino/Human-Factor-In-Cybersecurity/README.md

   - Includes personal details: name, boss' name, job, likes, hobbies, etc.

 ## The Attack Simulation
-The attack targets a person by identifying the video games they play.
-By offering a special holiday sale, we can entice the victim to click a phishing link that will allow us to steal their credentials when they think they're logging in to the Steam gaming platform.
+The attack targets a person by first identifying the video games they play.
+By offering a special holiday sale relating to that game, we can entice the victim to click a phishing link that will allow us to steal their credentials when they think they're logging in to the Steam gaming platform.
+We also explore how malware can be hidden to trick the victim into downloading it.
 ### Setup
 - Use social engineering to find the most popular video games among a group or individual
   - Discord groups